 If your company is still struggling to achieve greater employee engagement, don’t call off the wedding or give back the ring yet.
 Be mindful that you might need to adjust the way you operate to move closer to your employee engagement goals.

-Find out more about my podcast guest, Liz Stincelli, DM and her company Stincelli Advisors:
+This post was inspired by a conversation with Dr. Liz Stincelli.
+Find out more about her and her company Stincelli Advisors:

 Her blog site: stincelliadvisors.com